ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 Lets try to smuggle our crafted request to the backend memcache service running on the server using `custom_feed_url` parameter which will be parsed by curl.`safe()` function won't allow us to `file://` protocol but instead a better alternative would be to use `gopher://` protocol.

-Reasons behind `gopher` and not other protocols like `http`:
+Reasons behind using `gopher` and not other protocols like `http`:

 - Gopher doesn't send HTTP headers like `Host & User-Agent: curl` which would probably mess up the connection with the memcache service.
-- It will provide clean output here and will allow us to interact with memcache service by sending precise memcache commands to the server without any junk.
+- It will provide clean output and allow us to interact with memcache service by sending precise memcache commands to the server without any junk.
 - Gopher protocol is often used to construct post packets to attack intranet applications.
 In fact, the construction method is very simple, similar to http protocol and is one of the famous protocol used in SSRF attacks.

- I found a very good blog which explains why it's netter to use gopher protocol for SSRF attacks [**here**](https://programming.vip/docs/ssrf-uses-gopher-to-attack-mysql-and-intranet.html)
+ I found a very good blog which explains why it's preferred to use gopher protocol for SSRF attacks [**here**](https://programming.vip/docs/ssrf-uses-gopher-to-attack-mysql-and-intranet.html)

 ### Bypassing filters and testing Gopher